-HPEMM and HPMSM are critical components of Li-ion batteries and few sources of manganese are suitable for the sustainable and economic production of high-purity manganese products.
+HPEMM and HPMSM are critical components of Li-ion batteries and few sources of manganese ore are suitable for production of high-purity manganese products.
 As such, demand for high-purity manganese products is growing rapidly, fueled largely by the Li-ion and electric vehicle ("EV") markets.
 The Company has entered into five technical and commercial collaboration memorandums of understanding ("MOU") with consumers of high-purity manganese products, intended to result in the supply chain qualification of the Project's products and the eventual offtake of high-purity manganese products from the Project.
-The Company is also in active discussions and negotiations with several other parties, including battery, chemical and automobile manufacturers, with the intent to enter into offtake contracts.
-A detailed overview of the high-purity manganese market can be found in section 6 of this MD&A.
+The Company is also in active discussions and negotiations with multiple other parties, including battery, chemical and automobile manufacturers, and have received indicative bids with the intent to enter into offtake contracts.
+A detailed overview of the high-purity manganese market can be found in Section 6 of this MD&A.

 The Company's wholly-owned subsidiary, Mangan Chvaletice s.r.o. ("Mangan") holds two licenses covering mineral exploration rights for the Project ("Licenses"), which are both valid until May 31, 2026.
-Mangan also holds a Preliminary Mining Permit, referred to by the Czech Ministry of Environment as the Prior Consent for the Establishment of a Mining Lease District, which is valid until May 31, 2026.
+Mangan also holds a Preliminary Mining Permit, referred to by the Czech Ministry of Environment as the Prior Consent for the Establishment of a Mining Lease District, which is also valid until May 31, 2026.
 The Preliminary Mining Permit represents one of the key steps towards final permitting for the Project, covers the areas included in the Licenses, and secures Mangan's exploration rights for the entire deposit.
 The establishment of the Mining Lease District, the application for the Final Mining Permit, and applications for permits relating to the construction of infrastructure and operation of a processing facility required for the Project, must be submitted and approved prior to any commercial extraction and processing activities at the Project.

-The Company has experienced collaboration and support for the Project at various levels of the Czech Government, who approved the Company's application for certain significant investment incentives in the form of investment tax credits on eligible project expenditures, and in March 2020, issued a ruling under European Union's Natura 2000 which determined that the Project is not expected to adversely impact endangered and protected species habitat.
+The Company has experienced collaboration and support for the Project at various levels of the Czech Government, who in March 2020, issued a ruling under European Union's Natura 2000 which determined that the Project is not expected to adversely impact endangered and protected species habitat.

 The area of interest for the Project overlies several privately-owned land parcels with surface rights.
 To date, Mangan has received the consent to conduct exploration activities and to access the site from the landowners whose surface properties underlie the tailings.
 At present, Mangan does not hold all surface rights to the Project area, which includes those parcels of land underlying and immediately surrounding the three tailings deposits.
-However, in June 2022, the Company and the Municipality of Chvaletice signed a land rental agreement, granting the Company access to a portion of the tailings surface area (section 3 of this MD&A).
-Additionally, Mangan signed a land purchase agreement with the owners of certain land parcels which are adjacent to the tailings area and provide additional room and flexibility for the Chvaletice residue storage facility layout (section 3 of this MD&A).
+However, in June 2022, the Company and the Municipality of Chvaletice ("Chvaletice") signed a land rental agreement, granting the Company access to a portion of the tailings surface area (Section 3 of this MD&A).
+Additionally, Mangan signed a land purchase agreement with the owners of certain land parcels which are adjacent to the tailings area and provide additional room and flexibility for the Chvaletice residue storage facility layout (Section 3 of this MD&A).

 The Company is currently negotiating the acquisition of the remaining surface rights; however, there is no assurance that access to the remaining areas will be secured.
-Mangan has signed an option agreement giving it the right to acquire 100% of a company that owns a 19.94-hectare parcel of land intended to be the site of Mangan's ultra-high-purity processing plant (section 6 of this MD&A).
-The Company also agreed to acquire rights to several additional strategic parcels of land, completing its land assembly for the proposed Chvaletice commercial plant.
+On August 18, 2018, Mangan has signed an option agreement giving it the right to acquire 100% of a company that owns a 19.94-hectare parcel of land intended to be the site of Mangan's high-purity processing plant (Section 6 of this MD&A).
+The Company also signed further agreements to acquire rights to several additional strategic parcels of land, completing its land assembly for the proposed Chvaletice commercial plant (Section 6 of this MD&A).